• Journey

 Poetry Rising: Voices from Latin America

 Explore the voices representing Latin America in their poetry!
 Mentors and mentees will read poems that reflect on love, identity, and social change.
 Alongside reading, participants will write their own poems inspired by these works, experimenting with rhythm, imagery, and voice.
-Through discussion and creative practice, you’ll discover how poetry can express both personal and collective experience!
+Through discussion and creative practice, they’ll discover how poetry can express both personal and collective experience!

 Poetry Rising: Voices from Latin America Community Experiences